 Java Exception Strategy #4: Always throw a subclass of java.lang.Exception or java.lang.RuntimeException.

-Do not explicitly create and throw instances of java.lang.RuntimeException or java.lang.Exception.
-Always throw a more specific subclass instead.
-This enables error handling code for specific exceptional conditions to be written easily.
-In general, if error handling code has to inspect the contents of an exception object to determine what action to take then the exceptions being thrown are not specific enough.
+handling code has to inspect the contents of an exception object to determine what action to take then the exceptions being thrown are not

 Example: